• Home

 Fortune reached out to Amazon for further comment.

-Jassy’s love for competitive chicken wing eating may just be a quirky footnote in Amazon’s origin story, but it reflects something the 58-year-old executive has been deliberate about throughout his career: building relationships with the people around him, including outside the formality of the office.
+Jassy’s love for competitive chicken-wing eating may just be a quirky footnote in Amazon’s origin story, but it reflects something the 58-year-old executive has been deliberate about throughout his career: building relationships with the people around him, including outside the formality of the office.

-That kind of intentional community-building matters, especially early in a career—but it’s something that many Gen Z struggle to do.
+That kind of intentional community-building matters, especially early in a career—but it’s something that many Gen Zers struggle to do.
 About 38% of young workers said networking makes them anxious, according to a survey conducted by Strand Partners for LinkedIn, with many avoiding it altogether because they don’t know where to start.

-But the lesson from Jassy’s wing club isn’t the need to eat competitively in order to climb the corporate ladder—but rather consistently and shared experiences can do far more for relationship-building than any formal networking event.
+But the lesson from Jassy’s wing club isn’t the need to eat competitively in order to climb the corporate ladder—but rather that consistent and shared experiences can do far more for relationship-building than any formal networking event.
 Instead of trying to create the biggest LinkedIn network, focus on building genuine, long-term connections with a smaller group.

 Amazon founder Jeff Bezos has made a similar point: “Seek to build a community—to make better choices in the people with whom you partner—that’s the only way to have greater long-term impact on the world,” he told executive coach Mark Thompson in 2015.